 - It’s hard to see changes that have been accumulating slowly over time: established beliefs that have been obsoleted by slow but steady change, new possibilities you can access by applying expertise accumulated over a decade or two in a new direction,

 - Unthinkable products must overcome mental barriers formed by “We’ve never done it that way” or “I’ve never seen that before.”
 They are hiding in plain sight but require you to ask a lot of basic questions.
 Be careful though, traditions prevent problems you did not realize were there: they often exist for powerful but forgotten reasons.
-If you find yourself considering an approach that departs from established practice in more than one or two ways be vary careful: the odds are good that you will encounter a “forgotten problem” with each tradition you break, take on too many and fighting alligators will overwhelm your plans to drain the swamp.
+If you find yourself considering an approach that departs from established practice in more than one or two ways be very careful: the odds are good that you will encounter a “forgotten problem” with each tradition you break, take on too many and fighting alligators will overwhelm your plans to drain the swamp.

 Related Blog Posts